 Dumbbell Hip Thrust

-This can be a really effective exercise for building strength in your glutes.
-You’ll need a bench or another piece of flat equipment to support your back for this exercise.
+This can be a really effective exercise for building glute strength.
+You'll need a bench or flat surface to support your back for this exercise.

-- Sit on the floor with your back against the bench with your feet hip-width apart.
+- Sit on the floor with your back against a bench and feet hip-width apart.

-- Hold your dumbbell or barbell (if using) over your pelvic region and then extend your hips and push up slowly, making sure to squeeze your glutes and keep your core tightened.
+- Hold a dumbbell or barbell over your pelvic region, then extend your hips upward, squeezing your glutes and keeping your core tight.

 Dumbbell Reverse Lunges